MPAS-Dev/compass/docs/developers_guide/framework.rst

 internally by the framework to check and update config options in the ``paths``, ``namelists``, ``streams``, and ``executables`` sections of the config file to make sure they have absolute paths.
-The absolute paths are determined from the location where one of the :ref:`compass` command-line tools was called.
+The absolute paths are determined from the location where one of the tools from the compass :ref:`dev_command_line` was called.

 The :py:func:`compass.config.get_source_file()` function is used to get an absolute path for a file using one of the config options defined in the